Mikola Statkevich: Disappearance

 Statkevich disappeared from prison on 9 February 2023, after sending a letter to his wife.
 Statkevich was later followed by Ihar Losik and Viktar Babaryka, who both also disappeared from prison.
 His lawyers have also been barred from reaching him, with authorities claiming that he had not applied for legal assistance.
 A report by rapporteurs of the Office of the United Nations High Commissioner for Human Rights said that Statkevich's disappearance from prison was "potentially" an enforced disappearance.
 Belarusian pro-democracy website Charter 97 blamed the Belarusian government for Statkevich's disappearance.

 According to the OHCHR reporters, "multiple sources" have claimed that Statkevich's disappearance is a cover-up for his death.
 These reports have circulated since late November 2023.
 Natalya Radina, editor-in-chief of Charter 97, has called on the Belarusian government to allow Statkevich access to his wife to confirm that he is alive.
 In a 14 December 2023 resolution, the European Parliament condemned Statkevich's disappearance and called on the government to immediately and unconditionally release Statkevich alongside the 1,500 other political prisoners.

 Release and rearrest

 Statkevich was released from prison and deported to Lithuania on 11 September 2025, following a meeting between John Coale, representing U.S. President Donald Trump, and Lukashenko.
 Upon arriving at the border, he refused to leave Belarus.
 For a while, he remained in the no man's land, but then Belarusian security operatives took him in the direction of the Belarusian border crossing and, according to the unnamed "credible sources", he was returned to the penal colony at Hlybokaye.
-Lukanshenka confirmed that Statkevich was brought back to prison.
+Lukashenka confirmed that Statkevich was brought back to prison.
+Statkevich was again released and sent home on 19 February 2026 after suffering a stroke a month earlier.